tq-systems/meta-tq/meta-tq/doc/README.TQMa64xxL.md

 The first-stage bootloader comes in three variants, each including a different version of the system controller firmware:

-* tiboot3-am64x-gp-evm.bin (General Purpose variant)
+* tiboot3-am64x-gp-tqma64xxl.bin (General Purpose variant)
-* tiboot3-am64x_sr2-hs-fs-evm.bin (High Security variant, field-securable)
+* tiboot3-am64x_sr2-hs-fs-tqma64xxl.bin (High Security variant, field-securable)
-* tiboot3-am64x_sr2-hs-evm.bin (High Security variant, security enforced)
+* tiboot3-am64x_sr2-hs-tqma64xxl.bin (High Security variant, security enforced)

-Please refer to the Secure Device Processor SDK documention for more information on the High Security CPU variants.
+Please refer to the Secure Device Processor SDK documentation for more information on the High Security CPU variants.
 This documentation must be obtained directly from TI.

 To select the variant to use, set the `SYSFW_DEFAULT_VARIANT` variable to "am64x-gp", "am64x_sr2-hs-fs" or "am64x_sr2-hs" (in `local.conf` or a custom